catamphetamine/react-pages/README-ADVANCED.md

   }

   // (optional)
+  //
-  // Prepend "base path" to all URLs.
+  // If some "base path" should be prepended to all URLs,
+  // set it as a `basename` parameter.
+  //
-  // Can be used, for example, for hosting a website on GitHub pages.
+  // It can be used, for example, for hosting a website on GitHub pages
+  // where each website has a prefix.
+  // For example, for website `username.github.io/repo`, the `basename` would be `/repo`.
+  //
+  // A `basename` should not include a trailing slash.
+  //
   basename: '/path'

-  // (optional)
-  // Controls automatic `Date` parsing
-  // when using `http` utility, and when
-  // restoring Redux state on the client-side.
-  // (is `true` by default)
-  parseDates: `true` / `false`

   // (optional)
   // When supplying `event` instead of `events`